GoogleContainerTools/kpt-functions-catalog/functions/go/starlark/README.md

 <!--mdtogo:Short-->

-Run a Starlark script to update or validate resources.
+Run a Starlark script to mutate or validate resources.

 <!--mdtogo-->

-### Synopsis
+### FunctionConfig

 <!--mdtogo:Long-->

-You can specify your Starlark script inline under field source like this:
+[Starlark] is a dialect of Python.
+It is commonly used as a configuration language.
+It is an untyped dynamic language with high-level data types, first-class functions with lexical scope, and garbage collection.

+The starlark function currently uses `StarlarkRun` as the function config.
+It looks like this:

 ```yaml
 apiVersion: fn.kpt.dev/v1alpha1